mccg/mccg.github.io/_posts/2018-02-09-enumerize-in-elixir.md

 >**Summary**:
 There is a need to define a ``struct``'s type, then some logic will use it.
 The concept is similar to [``enumerize``](https://github.com/brainspec/enumerize) gem in ruby and something like ``enum`` in C++.
-However, ``Enum`` in elixir is a module that related to enumerable things.
+However, ``Enum`` in Elixir is a module that related to enumerable things.
 On reflection, I found an approach to create a ``deftype`` macro.

 ## Functionality we need in elixir